 How to be more approachable

-Anyone can become more approachable and start to form meaningful connections with others by following these steps.
+With the right mix of social skills, anyone can become more approachable and start to form meaningful connections with others by following these steps.

 1. Smile and make eye contact